legendu-net/blog/en/content/2012-12-20-portable-apps.markdown

 the Python coming with it has limitations due to library dependencies.
 For example,
 some Python packages such as FuzzyWuzzy and NLTK fails to work in CygwinPortable.
-[Portable Python](http://portablepython.com/) is good version of portable Python.
+[Anaconda Python](http://portablepython.com/) is great portable distribution of Python.
 It comes with many popular Python packages such as NumPy, SciPy, Matplotlib, PIL, PyQt, etc. and also code editors such as PyCharm, PyScripter and IDLE.